2019 Season Outlook

 Hickman sat out the spring after off-season surgery, but once he returns to health and develops in the Husker strength program, he should provide a big target in the passing game from his tight end position.

 Before Nebraska (Omaha Burke HS)

-Tight end prospect Chris Hickman is one of two members of the Class A state champion Omaha Burke team to join the Nebraska program.
-Hickman is also one of five in-state signees in the class, the largest group of homegrown scholarship signees since 2008.
+Hickman was one of two members of the 2018 Class A state champion Omaha Burke team to join the Nebraska program in the 2019 recruiting class.
+Hickman was also one of five in-state scholarship signees in the class, the largest group of homegrown scholarship signees since 2008.